 If, upon reviewing the report of the Investigation and the evidence underlying it and following due deliberation, a majority of the Board concludes that no further action is required, the Investigation shall be terminated.
 The Board may conclude that no further action is required when the Investigation shows that there is no violation of the Ethics Ordinance.
-The respondent and the complainant (if any) shall be promptly served with a notice of the Board's determination of no violation setting forth the facts and the provisions of the Ethics Ordinance upon which the determination is based.
+The complainant (if any) and the respondent, if he or she has been notified of the pendency of the Investigation, shall be promptly served with a notice of the Board's determination of no violation setting forth the facts and the provisions of the Ethics Ordinance upon which the determination is based.